raspberrypilearning/quiz-time/en/step_3.md

 --- collapse ---

 ---
-title: Show me the result div styling
+title: Show me the styling of the 'result' div
 ---

 --- code ---